falacsamana/py-webscraper/README.md

 # py-webscraper
-Amazon web scraper directed into a CSV file
+Amazon web scraper
+-Data scraped is directed into a CSV file
+-Uses multithreading